There are many benefits of using advanced ceramics in high temperature applications:

 - Low shrinkage

-Both lightweight and durable, these materials meet demanding thermal, mechanical and electrical performance requirement of many industrial, petrochemical and aerospace applications.
+Both lightweight and durable, these materials meet demanding thermal, mechanical and electrical performance requirements of many industrial, petrochemical and aerospace applications.

 They are frequently used in: